ensarseker1/meta/train-the-trainers/practice-labs/nmap/README.md

 Using Nmap, a tool born in the early '90s, we'll use this workshop as a way to swan dive into the waves and discover what's swimming just underneath the surface of a network.
 You'll never look at your Internet café the same way again!

+> :construction: TK-TODO: Introduce a few more technical details on what this lab will be about.

 # Contents

 1. [Objectives](#objectives)